fraenzi/popmod_snowfinch/docs/predictive_model.md

 <p class="caption">(\#fig:metanrbrood)Proportion of second broods in different studies (point) with 95% uncertainty intervals.
 The mean (grey) represents the average across all studies, accounting for different sample sizes.
 The sample sizes, i.e. number of females doing at least one brood, are given for each study.</p>
 </div>

 The resulting average proportion of second broods exhibits a high uncertainty.
-Its 95% uncertainty interval ranges from 0.19 to  0.97, and the mean is 0.75 (Figure \@ref(fig:metanrbrood)).
+Its 95% uncertainty interval ranges from 0.2 to  0.97, and the mean is 0.75 (Figure \@ref(fig:metanrbrood)).

-For the population model, we adapted an average proportion of non-breeding females of 0.1 along with an uncertainty interval of 0.02 to 0.21.
+For the population model, we adapted an average proportion of non-breeding females of 0.1 along with an uncertainty interval of 0.03 to 0.21.
 The large uncertainty interval accounts for the fact that we know little about this demographic parameter.

 Using Monte Carlo simulations to propagate the uncertainty, we derived two intercepts for a multinomial model based on the proportion of non-breeders and the proportion of females with second broods among the breeding females.
 The proportions (of non-breeders, females with one and two broods) defined by the intercepts were used for average temperature values in our model.

-Citizen science data (ornitho.ch) from the last 20 years revealed that the Snowfinch breeding season started already mid-May when June temperatures were high and it started mid-June, when June temperatures were low (Niffenegger in prep.).
+Citizen science data (ornitho.ch) from the last 20 years revealed that the Snowfinch breeding season in Switzerland started already mid-May when June temperatures were high but it started mid-June, when June temperatures were low (Niffenegger in prep.).
 Additionally, we saw a variation in the ending of the breeding season depending on July temperature.
 Higher temperatures in July led to an earlier end of the breeding season.
 Thus, both June and July temperature may affect the total number of broods per year and female.
 Both variables affected the start and end of the breeding season, respectively, by around one month along the range of their values.
 A brood needs around one month to be completed.
 Therefore, we included June and July temperature as predictors in the function use to simulate the number of broods per female and year so that the average number of broods differed by one between the lowest and the highest temperature values.

 <div class="figure">